flutter/flutter-intellij/docs/testing.md

 * open the inspector
 * change the display by clicking `Render Tree` and the refresh button
 * open the performance view
-* verify that the memory view is active and the performance view is not
+* (in Android Studio): verify that the memory view is active and the performance view is not
 * hit resume in the debugger

 ## Hot Reload